Daken: Solo adventures and death (2010-2012)

 Akihiro seeks out Mister Fantastic who informs him that the Heat pills have destroyed his healing factor which will result in his death.
 He advises they could study Wolverine's healing factor to help but Akihiro refuses.
 Akihiro finds his father and doses him with Heat and sets off a chain of events that will bring his story to a brutal end.
 Akihiro went to Los Angeles to build something for himself.
 There, he tried to take over the city's criminal underworld becoming L.A.'s Kingpin.
 During his mission he meets and falls in love with FBI agent Donna Kiel, who shared some of the traits that made Akihiro unique, but he was rejected by her, and cut her arms.

 After months of trying, he fails at becoming the head of the underworld in Los Angeles, and he is defeated using the powerful drug Heat, which gave him hallucinations and burned down his healing factor.
 Dying, he returned to New York to "go out with a bang", drugging his father and taking him to watch his "show".
 He bombed the headquarters of the Avengers and the Fantastic Four, installed bombs around the city and drugged and easily subdued Mister Fantastic.
 After a long battle with the heroes of the city and without a healing factor, he started to die.
 Akihiro asked for his father, hugged him and asked him to forgive him.
 But before Logan could say anything, Akihiro said he was actually sorry for putting a bomb at the Jean Grey School for Higher Learning and immolated himself with a bomb, leaving no body to bury.
 Wolverine rushed to his school to find nothing but a little doll of him, realizing that Akihiro's plan was just to leave him with nothing.

-Though it has yet to be disclosed how Akihiro turns up alive, he is revealed to be the secret mastermind behind the latest incarnation of the Brotherhood of Mutants (consisting of Sabretooth, Mystique, Shadow King, Skinless Man, the Blob from Earth-295, and the Omega Clan) in a plot to attack the members of X-Force.
+Though it has yet to be disclosed how Akihiro turns up alive, he is revealed to be the secret mastermind behind the latest incarnation of the Brotherhood of Mutants (consisting of Sabretooth, Mystique, Shadow King, Skinless Man, Blob of Earth-295, and the Omega Clan) in a plot to attack the members of X-Force.
 Wolverine and Akihiro face off in an emotionally charged battle.
 During the fight, there are flashes of how Akihiro wished his life had played out with Wolverine like living happily together with Akihiro's mother Itsu.
 Akihiro finally meets his end when his father drowns him.
 Wolverine tells Akihiro that he blames himself and wishes he could have protected Akihiro more.
 The issue ends with Wolverine imagining the happy life they could have had.